Redon-Tech/Emergency-Vehicle-Creator/docs/index.md

 ## Interested in Emergency Vehicle Creator?

 If you are interested in Emergency Vehicle Creator, you can download it from the Roblox Marketplace.

-And welcome to the Emergency Vehicle Creator community!
+Welcome to the Emergency Vehicle Creator community!

 [Download Now](https://create.roblox.com/marketplace/asset/9953321418){ .md-button .md-button--primary }
 [Get Started](get-started/els.md){ .md-button .md-button--primary }